martintrojer/martintrojer.github.com/content/post/2011-11-29-scheme-as-an-embedded-dsl-in-clojure.md

   `(def ~@args))
 {{< /highlight >}}

 This uses syntax quotes to get a new list and unquote slicing to get back to the argument list that def requires.
-Note that this example ignores the fact that in Scheme "define" is used for simple var bindings and function definitions <a href="https://github.com/martintrojer/scheme-clojure/blob/master/internal/mtscheme.clj#L42">see full source code</a> for a macro that handles both cases.
+Note that this example ignores the fact that in Scheme "define" is used for simple var bindings and function definitions [see full source code](https://github.com/martintrojer/scheme-clojure/blob/master/internal/src/mtscheme/core.clj#L38) for a macro that handles both cases.

 A slightly more involved example is Scheme's cond form which uses a extra pair of parens for each case;